Ahmad-Khalid97/ArithmeticFormatter/TimeCalculator/README.md

 * a duration time that indicates the number of hours and minutes
 * (optional) a starting day of the week, case insensitive

-The function shall add the duration time to the start time and return the result.
+The function will add the duration time to the start time and return the result.

-If the result will be the next day, it shall show `(next day)` after the time.
-If the result will be more than one day later, it shall show `(n days later)` after the time, where "n" is the number of days later.
+If the result will be the next day, it will show `(next day)` after the time.
+If the result will be more than one day later, it will show `(n days later)` after the time, where "n" is the number of days later.

-If the function is given the optional starting day of the week parameter, then the output shall display the day of the week of the result.
-The day of the week in the output shall appear after the time and before the number of days later.
+If the function is given the optional starting day of the week parameter, then the output displays the day of the week of the result.
+The day of the week in the output will appear after the time and before the number of days later.

-Below are some examples of different cases the function should handle.
-Pay close attention to the spacing and punctuation of the results.
+Below are some examples of different cases the function handles.

 ```py
 add_time("3:00 PM", "3:10")
 # Returns: 6:10 PM